fluxninja/aperture/docs/content/use-cases/feature-rollout/with-average-latency-feedback.md

 - **`service1-demo-app.demoapp.svc.cluster.local`** is selected as the targeted service for the rollout process.
-- The **`duration`** of the rollout ranges from 0 to 300 seconds.
-Within this window, there is a controlled increase in the target acceptance percentage, beginning at 1.0% and culminating at 100.0%, ensuring a steady rollout of the new feature.
+- The rollout **`steps`** begin with 1% of the traffic being routed to the new feature and gradually increases to 100%, over a period of 300 seconds.

 ```mdx-code-block
 <Tabs>